refactorroom/pim/documents/lession_contribute/README.md

-# CLG Contribution Learning Path
+# pim Contribution Learning Path

-Welcome to the comprehensive learning path for contributing to the CLG (Custom Logger for Go) package!
+Welcome to the comprehensive learning path for contributing to the pim package!
 This modular course will take you from beginner to expert contributor.

 ## Learning Modules